avajs/ava/docs/03-assertions.md

 Assert that an error is thrown. `thrower` can be an async function which should throw, or a promise that should reject.
 This assertion must be awaited.

 The thrown value *must* be an error.
 It is returned so you can run more assertions against it.
-If the assertion fails then `null` is returned.
+If the assertion fails then `undefined` is returned.

 `expectation` can be an object with one or more of the following properties: